 While the A2 card size is great for mailing.
-Be sure to check with your postmaster if you card is thick or has embellishments that you don’t want damaged.
+Be sure to check with your postmaster if your card has multiple layers or has embellishments that you don’t want damaged.
 There may be an extra charge for mailing some handcrafted cards.

 Now that you have made bases for your handcrafted cards, you’re ready to move on to stamping, decorating, and embellishing your cards.

 Thanks for stopping by, and enjoy creating for your home and family today!